 Is there WiFi at College that I can use?

 The College provides free WiFi, as well as a free power supply safety test service for your devices.
 Details about when and where you can do this will be available when you start College.
 All the information about our IT facilities including how to find your timetable, logging in to your College email account and more will be provided during enrolment.

 What’s it like to study at York College?
 Will I settle in?

-If you have any questions or problems with your course or any issues at College, see your Progress Tutor or Student Development Manager.
+If you have any questions or problems with your course or any issues at College, you can talk to your Progress Tutor or Student Development Manager – they are a bit like your form tutor at school.
 You will be told who these are when you start College.
-Or you can talk to any of your subject tutors.
+You can talk to any of your subject tutors too.